 About Us

-Lichfield Cathedral Chamber Choir has around 35 members and is directed by Martyn Rawles, Organist and Assistant Director of Music at the Cathedral.
-Originally established to support during the Choral Foundation's holidays, the role of the choir has grown to encompass singing for services as part of many of the Cathedral's principal feasts (including Christmas Eve, Ash Wednesday, Good Friday, Ascension and All Soul's).
+Lichfield Cathedral Chamber Choir was founded in 1980-81 and was established originally to support the liturgy during the Choral Foundation's holidays.
+The role of the choir has grown to encompass singing for services as part of many of the Cathedral's principal feast days, including Christmas Eve, Ash Wednesday, Good Friday, Ascension, and All Souls.
+It also performs in a range of services, concerts and events both in the Cathedral and more widely.

 Other activities include performances in concerts and at weddings.